 UK Public Law

 For more information on Aoife's research, please see her SSRN Author page: http://ssrn.com/author=1246420

-A selection of podcasts of presentations given by Aoife can be found below:
+A selection of presentations and podcasts focused on Aoife's current research can be found below:

 Follow Aoife Nolan on Twitter @commentator01

 I am interested in supervising students in the following areas:

 Information about the School of Law PhD programme and how to apply can be found here: https://www.nottingham.ac.uk/law/study/postgraduate-research/index.aspx.

 Information about scholarships can be found here: https://www.nottingham.ac.uk/law/study/postgraduate-research/funding.aspx